5GSEC/MobiFlow-Auditor/README.md

 Finally, run the OAI nrUE (or a commercial UE) to attach to the gNB and generate 5G traffic.
 We have provided instructions on how to run the OAI UE at this [link](https://github.com/5GSEC/5G-Spector/wiki/O%E2%80%90RAN-SC-RIC-Deployment-Guide#run-oai-ue).

-After the gNB and UE is running.
-You can check the xApp log by running:
+By running the MobiFlow Auditor on the RIC along with an OAI gNB and nrUE, MobiFlow Auditor will generate and store MobiFlow telemetry.
+You can check the run-time logs with:

 ```
 ./log.sh
 ```

-By running the MobiFlow Auditor on the RIC along with an OAI gNB and nrUE, MobiFlow Auditor will generate and store MobiFlow telemetry.
-You can check the run-time logs with:
+Example log entries:

 ```
 {"ts": 1729716349154, "crit": "INFO", "id": "ricxappframe.xapp_frame", "mdc": {}, "msg": "[MobiFlow] Storing MobiFlow record to SDL UE;0;1729716349154.052;v2.0;SECSM;0;60786;1450744508;0;0;0;0;0;RRCSetupRequest;0;0;0;0;0;0;0;0"}